chakri54/MOVIE-QUIZ-GAME-APPLICATION-USING-PYTHON-AND-MYSQL-SQL-/README.md

 - Progress bars or indicators for tracking quiz completion.
 - Pop-up windows for displaying feedback and rewards.

-### 2. **Database Integration**

-Utilize a database (SQLite, MySQL, etc.) to:
-- Store quiz questions, correct answers, and user scores.
-- Maintain a leaderboard to display top scores.
-- Allow users to log in and track their quiz history and performance over time.

 ### 3. **Multiple Quiz Categories**